florimondmanca/obs-midi/README.md

-# python-obs-midi
+# OBS MIDI

-A bridge to control [OBS](https://obsproject.com/) using MIDI, powered by OBS' native [WebSocket Remote Control](https://obsproject.com/kb/remote-control-guide).
+A bridge to control [OBS](https://obsproject.com/) using MIDI, powered by the native [WebSocket Remote Control](https://obsproject.com/kb/remote-control-guide) capabilities of OBS.

 ## Why?

 As of December 2025, OBS does not have native MIDI control.

-The most popular option is the [obs-midi-mg](https://github.com/nhielost/obs-midi-mg) plugin.
+The most popular option is the [obs-midi-mg](https://github.com/nhielost/obs-midi-mg) plugin, but it has issues with latest OBS versions and tends to eat up a lot of CPU while listening for MIDI messages.

-But maintenance has stalled and I was not able to make it work on latest OBS versions (v31+).

-Besides, in my setup running this plugin eats up a lot of CPU.
-This appears to be due to inefficient MIDI polling performed by `libremidi`.

-`python-obs-midi` relies on the native WebSocket remote control capability of OBS (which should be more future-proof), and on `python-rtmidi`, a well-established and performant MIDI library for Python.
+Instead, OBS MIDI relies on the native WebSocket remote control capability of OBS and the well-establiedh `python-rtmidi` library, which should make for a future-proof solution.

 ## Disclaimer

-I develop this software for my own use, which is using OBS as a video clip playback solution for live music gigs.

 There is no maintenance intended, but I would be happy for this code to be reused and tweaked by others.

+I initially developed this software for my own use, i.e. using OBS as a video clip playback solution for live music gigs.

 ## Features

+- Nice and simple GUI program
-- Cross-platform (hopefully so, but developed primarily on Linux Mint).
+- Cross-platform (although primarily tested on Linux Mint)
-- Supports scene switching and filter toggling.
+- Actions: scene switching, filter toggling
-- Define MIDI triggers directly in scene or filter names, making the configuration visible and always in-sync with your OBS session.
+- WYSIWYG configuration: define MIDI triggers directly in scene or filter names.

 Limitations:

-- Requires a working Python environment to run.
+- Requires a working Python environment to package from source.
-- Only MIDI CC is supported for now.
+- Only MIDI CC can be used as triggers, for now.
-- GUI is very basic.

 ## Requirements